 It should take a 4 to 4-1/2 pound chicken about 5 hours on low heat to finish cooking.
 There are some slight variations among different brands of slow cookers so we recommend that you check the internal temperature with a meat thermometer.
 When the chicken reaches 165° you will know for sure that it is finished cooking.

 If you don’t have a meat thermometer then check to see if the juices are clear.
 But honestly, you really need to get a meat thermometer.
-You can get an accurate and affordable meat thermometer for less than $7.00 that will never run out of batteries or for a few quarters more you can get an easy to read digital thermometer.
+You can get an accurate and affordable meat thermometer that will never run out of batteries or for a bit more you can get an easy to read digital thermometer.
 They are so affordable it doesn’t make sense to fumble around without one.

 How do I brown a chicken in the slow cooker?